Haikal3003/notes-web/README.md

 - Tailwind CSS
 - Vite

-### © Created by Fikryyye 2024.
+### © Created by Fikryyy 2024.
 All Right Reserved.